d7knight/Serial-Message-Parser/README.md

 4. execute `make`
 5. execute `./skyladders`

 -There are three messages with message id's 1,2 and 3 being read from the serial adapter.
-Furthermore there is garbage data being rceived between each of the messages.
-It is intentional that some messages don't have a matching checksum to test out the parser's discarding behaviour.
+Furthermore there is garbage data being received between each of the messages.
+It is intentional that there are some messages that don't have a matching checksum to test out the parser's discarding behaviour.

 [Instructions](SoftwareSkillsAssignment.pdf)